maxim-eyengue/MLOps-Zoomcamp-2025/03_orchestration/README.md

 > **💡 Key Insight:** Deploying workflows with Prefect projects and work pools abstracts execution infrastructure, supports scheduling, and enhances collaboration, marking a critical step towards production-grade MLOps.

 ### 3.3.5 Working with Deployments
-#### Prefect Blocks for AWS S3 Integration
-- Prefect blocks enable modular, reusable components for workflows; AWS-related blocks such as S3 bucket and AWS credentials blocks facilitate integration with AWS services.
+Prefect blocks enable modular, reusable components for workflows.
+AWS-related blocks such as S3 bucket and AWS credentials blocks facilitate integration with AWS services.
+We can create blocks either from the Prefect UI or from [a python file](./notebooks/course/create_aws_s3_bucket_block.py).

-- Installation of `prefect-aws` package is required to use AWS blocks; documentation and examples are available on Prefect's official GitHub and docs site for reference.
-- AWS credentials block requires AWS Access Key ID and Secret Access Key; sensitive information should be protected (e.g., environment variables) and not publicly exposed.
-- AWS IAM setup involves creating a user with appropriate S3 access permissions (e.g., full S3 access or restricted policies) to enable read/write operations on S3 buckets.
+First, we need to install the `prefect-aws` package to use AWS blocks: `pip install prefect-aws`.
+To see the documentation, check [here](https://prefecthq.github.io/prefect-aws/).
+We will then execute a [script](./notebooks/course/create_aws_s3_bucket_block.py) for creating an S3 bucket: `python create_aws_s3_bucket_block.py`.
+AWS credentials block requires AWS Access Key ID and Secret Access Key.
+These are sensitive information that should be protected (e.g., environment variables) and not publicly exposed.
+AWS IAM setup involves creating a user with appropriate S3 access permissions (e.g., full S3 access or restricted policies) to enable read/write operations on S3 buckets.

-- Blocks are Python classes with validation (using Pydantic), registered and saved to the Prefect server to be accessible during workflow runs; overwriting existing blocks is supported.
-- Loading and using saved blocks from the Prefect server allows decoupling credentials and bucket configuration from code, enhancing security and reusability.
-- Prefect CLI commands like `prefect block ls` and `prefect block register` help manage block types and ensure server awareness of available blocks.
+Blocks are Python classes with validation (using Pydantic), registered and saved to the Prefect server to be accessible during workflow runs; overwriting existing blocks is supported.
+Loading and using saved blocks from the Prefect server allows decoupling credentials and bucket configuration from code, enhancing security and reusability.
+Prefect CLI commands can help manage block types and ensure server awareness of available blocks:
+- `prefect block ls`: to see our blocks
+- `prefect block type ls`: to see the type of blocks that are available
+- `prefect block register`: to make the blocks available for configuration via the UI.
+If a block type has already been registered, its registration will be updated to match the block's current definition.

-- Blocks can be created or edited via Prefect UI or Python code, providing flexibility in managing infrastructure components.
+Blocks can be created or edited via Prefect UI or Python code, providing flexibility in managing infrastructure components.

-#### Loading Data from S3 in Prefect Flows
+> NB: AWS S3 buckets can be used with Prefect for free.

-- Modify Prefect flow to load data directly from S3 by loading the S3 bucket block and using methods like `download_folder_to_path` to retrieve entire folders to local paths.
-- This approach avoids storing data in GitHub repositories and enables dynamic data retrieval during flow execution, supporting better data management and security practices.
-- Running the flow locally with S3 integration verifies data download and processing, with all execution details captured in the Prefect UI for monitoring.
+We can modify [Prefect flow](./notebooks/course/orchestrate-prefect_s3.py) to load data directly from S3 by loading the S3 bucket block and using methods like `download_folder_to_path` to retrieve entire folders to local paths.
+This approach avoids storing data in GitHub repositories and enables dynamic data retrieval during flow execution, supporting better data management and security practices.
+Running the flow locally with S3 integration verifies data download and processing, with all execution details captured in the Prefect UI for monitoring.

 #### Creating and Managing Multiple Deployments
-- Prefect projects support multiple deployments from a single codebase; deployments are defined in a `deployment.yaml` file specifying entry points, flow names, work pools, schedules, and parameters.
-- Example: one deployment uses local data, another uses S3 data, differentiated by entry point scripts and flow names; both can be deployed simultaneously with `prefect deploy --all`.
-- Multiple deployments enhance flexibility by allowing different data sources or configurations without duplicating codebases.
+Prefect projects support multiple deployments from a single codebase; deployments are defined in a [`deployment.yaml` file](./notebooks/course/deployment.yaml) specifying entry points, flow names, work pools, schedules, and parameters.
+For example, one deployment can use local data, and another S3 data, and they can be differentiated by entry point scripts and flow names; both can be deployed simultaneously with `prefect deploy --all` (generally used to deploy all the flows in a project).
+Multiple deployments enhance flexibility by allowing different data sources or configurations without duplicating codebases.

 #### Adding Artifacts for Enhanced Reporting
-- Prefect supports creating artifacts such as markdown reports that appear in the UI, useful for sharing metrics like RMSE after model training.
-- Markdown artifacts can include formatted tables with dynamic content (e.g., dates, metrics) using Python f-strings and `create_markdown_artifact` from Prefect.
-- Artifacts provide historical records of model performance, aiding comparison between runs and improving transparency of workflow outcomes.
+Prefect supports creating artifacts such as markdown reports that appear in the UI, useful for sharing metrics like RMSE after model training.
+Markdown artifacts can include formatted tables with dynamic content (e.g., dates, metrics) using Python f-strings and `create_markdown_artifact` from Prefect.
+Artifacts provide historical records of model performance, aiding comparison between runs and improving transparency of workflow outcomes.

-#### Running Deployments and Monitoring
-- Deployments can be run from the command line using `prefect deployment run` with deployment identifiers; workers must be running to execute flows.
-- Flow runs execute in isolated temporary directories, with progress and logs visible in the Prefect UI, including status updates like downloading data and validation results.
-- Artifacts generated during runs are accessible in the UI, providing instant feedback on model metrics or other outputs.
+Deployments can be run from the command line using `prefect deployment run` with deployment identifiers; workers must be running to execute flows.
+Flow runs execute in isolated temporary directories, with progress and logs visible in the Prefect UI, including status updates like downloading data and validation results.
+Artifacts generated during runs are accessible in the UI, providing instant feedback on model metrics or other outputs.

 #### Parameterization and Scheduling of Flows
-- Flow runs support parameter overrides via the UI, allowing users to customize inputs such as dates or filenames per run without changing code.
-- Deployments can have schedules added through the UI or CLI to automate flow execution at intervals (e.g., every 10 minutes or 60 seconds), supporting recurring workflows.
-- Schedules can be defined with interval, cron, or repeating rules; some complex schedules may require CLI or YAML configuration as UI support is limited.
-- CLI commands like `prefect deployment set schedule` enable setting or updating schedules programmatically.
+Flow runs support parameter overrides via the UI, allowing users to customize inputs such as dates or filenames per run without changing code.
+Deployments can have schedules added through the UI or CLI to automate flow execution at intervals (e.g., every 10 minutes or 60 seconds), supporting recurring workflows.
+Schedules can be defined with interval, cron, or repeating rules; some complex schedules may require CLI or YAML configuration as UI support is limited.
+CLI commands like `prefect deployment schedule` enable setting or updating schedules programmatically.

 > **💡 Key Insight (from source):** Prefect blocks combined with deployments, artifacts, and scheduling provide a powerful, modular framework for productionizing workflows with dynamic data sources like S3, enabling automation, monitoring, and reproducibility.